-This creamy vegan cashew sauce is deliciously flavorful and comes together fairly quickly in less than 20 minutes.
+This creamy cashew pasta sauce is deliciously flavorful and comes together fairly quickly in less than 20 minutes.
 A combination of caramelized onion and a handful of ingredients gives this vegan sauce a memorable taste.

 - Whole cashews (raw or toasted)